snovotney/business_card/README.md

 Common first and last names came from http://names.mongabay.com/

-A training corpus was then randomly generated from theses word lists.
+A training corpus was then randomly generated from these word lists.
 From here, 4-gram frequencies were estimated with a small smoothing penalty.

+The most likely line unde this model is selected as the name.

 Extensions could add:
-- a discriminative classifier based on name vs. company or title
+- a discriminative classifier based on name vs. company
-- character sequence models built on RNNs/HMMs
+- character sequence models built on a language model or recurrent neural networks
-- better training based on full names
+- better training data based on real first and last name pairs
 - move code to scipy/numpy.
 For dependency simplicity, I did not use these libraries.